In the Programming Tracks, students develop their coding skills.

-Intermediate/Advanced Programming is defined by the students' prior knowledge of programming.
-These students have some experience in programming, and will have the ability to help guide the direction of study, depending on what their interests are.
+Intermediate and Advanced Programming are defined by the students' prior knowledge of programming.
+These students have some experience in programming, and will have the ability to help guide the direction of study, depending on their interests.

 The curriculum in Programming is flexible.

 Computer programming languages are complicated and adjustments to this curriculum are made as needed.

 In general, Intermediate Programming follows a path similar to the outline below.

 Adjustments are made depending on the skill-base of the students, which can vary from year to year.

 1. How Java works: strengths and weaknesses of Java.